OwenCochell/cursepy/docs/source/basic/collection.rst

 Most of these values are self-explanatory.

-'filter' is the actual search term to search for.
+'searchFilter' is the actual search term to search for.

 'gameVersion' is the game version to search under.
 This varies from game to game, and should be a string.